• 0

 Let's take a quick look at the other benefits of taking hardwood cuttings to bulk up your borders:

-7. Faster than growing from seed - Using cuttings can drastically cut down the growing time and success rate when compared to growing from seed.
+vii) Faster than growing from seed - Using cuttings can drastically reduce the growing time and success rate compared to growing from seed.

 Which plants can I take hardwood cuttings from?

-Many deciduous shrubs, such as Roses, Hydrangeas, blackcurrants, Cornus and certain fruit-bearing varieties, make excellent hardwood cutting specimens.
+Many deciduous shrubs, such as Roses, Hydrangeas, Blackcurrants, Cornus, and certain fruit-bearing varieties, make excellent hardwood cutting specimens.
+If you're struggling to spot a shrub from which you can take a hardwood cutting, the following list should help.

 1. Rosa spp. - Roses